A balance transfer can affect your credit rating, but you can make it positive.

-Opening a balance transfer card may affect your credit in some good ways and in some bad ways.
-Your credit score — also known as your FICO score — changes based on a mix of factors, and getting a new balance transfer card will tweak them a bit.
+Opening a balance transfer card can cause positive and negative credit shifts.
+Your credit score — also known as your FICO score — changes based on a mix of factors, and getting a new balance transfer card will tweak several of them.

 Get Your Free Credit Score First

 How can a balance transfer affect my credit rating?

 A balance transfer could affect your credit rating by shifting:

 Average account age.

 You might see a slight drop in your credit score when you apply for the card.
 That’s because opening a new account lowers what is known as your average account age.

 Lenders look at this metric because they want to see you’ve had a relationship with your credit card for a long time.
 This drop usually amounts to a small five to 20 points, and you can recover from it quickly with timely payments.

 An application for a balance transfer that’s rejected, or applying for several credit cards at the same time or within a short period of time, will have a negative impact on your account.

 New credit accounts constitute 10% of your credit history, so it’s important to consider this when applying for a new card.